RVDavis/RVDavis.github.io/cv.md

 ### Reviewing work

-I regularly review manuscripts for the following journals: _Frontiers in_ _Psychology, Autism, Developmental Science, Journal of Autism and Developmental_ _Disorders, Autism & Developmental Language Impairments, Research In Autism_, _Spectrum Disorders, Perspectives in Psychological Science, Scientific Reports._
+I regularly review manuscripts for the following journals: _Autism, Autism & Developmental Language Impairments, Autism Research, Developmental Science, Frontiers in_ _Psychology, Journal of Autism and Developmental_ _Disorders, Research In Autism_ _Spectrum Disorders & Perspectives in Psychological Science._

 ### Membership of external organisations

 I am a member of the International Society for Autism Research (INSAR).
-I am a Chartered member of the BPS (developmental section)
+I am a Chartered member of the BPS (Developmental section)

 ***